Birna Arnbjörnsdóttir: Service

-Birna represented the Humanities and Social Sciences on the University Council from 2006–2008, and served on the board of the National and University Library of Iceland 2006–2008 and on the board of the University of Iceland Computing Services 2012–2016.
+Birna represented the humanities and social sciences on the University Council from 2006 to 2008, and served on the board of the National and University Library of Iceland 2006–2008 and on the board of the University of Iceland Computing Services 2012–2016.
 Birna has served on the board of the Vigdís Finnbogadóttir Institute of Foreign Languages from 2010; under its auspices is an international language centre which is a UNESCO Category II Centre.
-She became Chair of the board of the Vigdís Finnbogadóttir Institute of Foreign Languages and its Director in 2018.
+She became chair of the board of the Vigdís Finnbogadóttir Institute of Foreign Languages and its Director in 2018.

-Birna is owner and acting Chair of the board of RASK, a company that specializes in Computer Assisted Language Teaching.
+Birna is owner and acting chair of the board of RASK, a company that specializes in computer-assisted language teaching.